 The University at Buffalo is one of very few programs in the U.S. that offer two-year interdisciplinary graduate training curriculum in occupational safety and health (OS&H).
-Now in its ninth year, the program, which is funded by the National Institute of Occupational Safety and health, has graduated more than 20 students who are active members of the OS&H community.
+Established in 2006, the program, which is funded by the National Institute of Occupational Safety and Health, has graduated more than 25 students who are active members of the OS&H community.

 All MS students specializing in Human Factors Engineering/Ergonomics are eligible to participate in the program.
 Additional benefits of this training include a multidisciplinary learning experience, project experiences at local industrial worksites, networking with OS&H professionals, and continuing education certification courses at the Atlantic OSHA Training Center, which is located at UB at no extra cost to the student.